lohjine/rate_rating_systems/README.md

 ![scenario2result](img/scenario2.png)

-We see that ELO, Glicko and Glicko2 have similar logloss score, but Trueskill's logloss never does better than the baseline always-draw model.
+ELO, Glicko and Glicko2 converges to similar logloss scores, but Trueskill's logloss never does better than the baseline always-draw model.

 ## Caveats